 if active extravasation of contrast is detected during angiography for another reason (post-trauma)

-Patients with fibroids, and their related problems, probably present the largest group who is most able to benefit from percutaneous treatment.
-Presently people with uterine fibroids traditionally undergo total abdominal, vaginal or laparoscopic-assisted hysterectomies around the world.
+Patients with fibroids, and their related problems, probably present the largest group who is most able to benefit from uterine artery embolization.
+Presently people with multiple and/or large symptomatic uterine fibroids traditionally undergo total abdominal, vaginal or laparoscopic-assisted hysterectomies around the world.
 The figure in the United States is about 60,000 hysterectomies per year.
 In less developed and more populous countries like India, the numbers may be even higher.
-There is an increasing need for non-invasive or less invasive alternatives for uterine fibroids and dysfunctional bleeding.
+There is an increasing need for minimally alternatives for uterine fibroids and dysfunctional bleeding.

 Contraindications